postcss/autoprefixer/README.md

 First, you need to enable Grid prefixes by using either the `grid: "autoplace"` option or the `/* autoprefixer grid: autoplace */` control comment.
+Also you can use environment variable to enable Grid:
+`AUTOPREFIX_GRID=autoplace npm build`.

 Second, you need to test every fix with Grid in IE. It is not an enable and forget feature, but it is still very useful.